bigdata-ustc/EduCDM/CONTRIBUTE.md

 ## FAQ

-Q: I have carefully test the code in my local system (all testing passed) but still failed in online CI?
+Q: I have carefully tested the code in my local system (all testing passed) but still failed in online CI?

 A: There are two possible reasons:
 1. the online CI system is different from your local system;